Carrick Academy: History

+Founding, 1845

 As both a primary and a secondary school, the school that was later to become Carrick Academy was founded in 1845.
 The three schools in Maybole (including the original parish school first mentioned in 1630) united under the name of Maybole Public School, which was then changed in 1891 to Maybole Ladyland School.

 The school then assumed the title of Maybole Carrick Academy in 1905.
 The new academy moved to its current site in 1926 with the opening of the present Old Building.
-The New Building was added in 1974, where the school became what it is now.
+The New Building was added in 1974, which was destroyed along with the Old Building throughout the tail end of 2023 and the beginning of 2024.
+In 2023, the Maybole Community Campus opened on the same ground as the old school, consisting of a swimming pool/leisure centre; St Cuthbert's Primary School (denominational); the new Culzean Primary School, which merged the former Gardenrose and Cairn Primary Schools, both previously in Maybole; and Carrick Academy.

 Heraldry

 The school badge originates from the red chevron in a silver field which is the coat of arms of Carrick.
 The blue lions with red claws and red tongue came from the coat of arms worn by the Bruce family.
 When Robert the Bruce, the Earl of Carrick, became King of Scots his title moved into the Scottish royal family and subsequently into the present royal family.
 Prince William is the current Earl of Carrick.
 Maybole is the ancient capital of Carrick which is the most southerly of the three historical divisions of Ayrshire.

 The Kennedys of Cassillis, the principal land owners of Carrick and known as the "Kings of Carrick", were in the main responsible for providing a school building and the schoolmaster's salary.
 In the badge, the black in the quills is taken from the black cross-crosslets in this family's coat of arms.

 The book is the normal symbol used to indicate a school badge.
 The motto Superbe Gerimus was supplied by the Latin Department and means "We bear it proudly".
 The colours, blue and gold, were chosen because of their association with the Kennedy family.
 For distinguished service at Beugé in 1421, a member of the Kennedy family was given the right to use the blue and gold colours of the royal family of France.